TRON-US/go-btfs/docs/config.md

 - `PeerID`
 The unique PKI identity label for this configs peer.
 Set on init and never read, its merely here for convenience.
-Ipfs will always generate the peerID from its keypair at runtime.
+BTFS will always generate the peerID from its keypair at runtime.

 - `PrivKey`